 Have you been convicted of a crime?
 If so, do you feel that you may have been unjustly convicted?
 If that is your situation, then you may be able to file an appeal to a higher court.
-The process of criminal appeals is a very complicated process which can be drawn out at length in the courts, but can result in a conviction being overturned or nullified.
+The criminal appeals process can be drawn out at length in the courts but can result in a conviction being overturned or nullified.

-A proper defense attorney can use the facts of your case to work towards a successful appeal.
-If you believe that you may be in need of an appeal, you need to contact a defense attorney as soon as possible to get started on the process.
+A proper criminal defense attorney can use the facts of your case to work toward a successful appeal.
+If you believe that you may need an appeal, you need to contact a lawyer as soon as possible to get started on the process.
 Your actions at this point can determine your future.

-A criminal appeal is a process allowing convicted felons to challenge a previous conviction by a jury trial or bench trial.
-It is an opportunity for the convicted party to present any issues which he or she may believe were not addressed or that were mishandled at trial.
+A criminal appeal is a process allowing convicted felons to challenge a conviction by a jury or bench trial.
+It is an opportunity for the convicted party to present any issues were not addressed or that were mishandled at trial.

 The panel to which a criminal appeal must be presented will be determined by the district in which the trial occurred and the charges presented by the prosecution.

-Typically, in the event that a petitioner’s request for appeal is denied, he or she can ask for a review from a higher court; however, these higher courts are not required to accept this request for an appeal.
+Typically, in the event that a petitioner’s request for appeal is denied, he or she can ask for a review from a higher court; however, these higher courts are not required to accept this request.

 Most appeals are based a defendant’s case where any combination of the following has occurred:

 - The chain of evidence was corrupted